MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/setup-powershell.md

 `-insecure`

-Deploys Azure Kubernetes Service on Azure Stack HCI components such as cloudagent and nodeagent(s) in insecure mode (no TLS secured connections).
+Deploys Azure Kubernetes Service on Azure Stack HCI components, such as cloud agent and node agent(s), in insecure mode (no TLS secured connections).
 We do not recommend using insecure mode in production environments.

 `-skipUpdates`